Estimated reading time: 9 minutes

 Geographically and socio-culturally, India is a neighbouring country located south of Nepal.
 Similarly, another neighbouring country is Tibet- an autonomous province of China located on the northern border.

 Culture and Religions

 The culture of Nepal is very diverse.
-It consists of many ethnic groups such as Brahmin, Chhetri, Gurung, Magar, Newari, Rai, Thakuri, Tamang, Yadav, Dalit, Muslim and many more.
-That is the reason for all the different cultures and languages found there.
+It includes many ethnic groups such as Brahmin, Chhetri, Gurung, Magar, Newari, Rai, Thakuri, Tamang, Yadav, Dalit, and Muslim.
+That is why all the different cultures and languages are found there.
 You’ll discover Nepali spoken throughout the country.

 Hinduism is the first-largest religion in Nepal.
 Hindus believe in many gods and goddesses, including Shiva, Vishnu, Brahma, and Devi.
 Many Nepalese people practice both Hinduism and Buddhism.

 Buddhism is the second-largest religion after Hinduism.
 The religion was introduced to Nepal in the 6th century BC.
 By the time of the Buddha (563-483 BC), Buddhism had spread throughout South and Southeast Asia.
 In Nepal, Buddhism flourished under King Ashoka, who converted to Buddhism around 268 BC.
 Today, Buddhism remains the 2nd dominant religion in Nepal.

 Islam arrived in the country in the 14th century AD.
 Most Muslims live in the southern plains, where about 1 million live.